Users table

 The standard columns include:

-It is possible to add auto-columns to your tables, which includes the created by and updated by columns.
+It is possible to add auto-columns to your tables, which includes the updated by column.

 This will create a linked column in the Users table with the following name format: